hayesgm/seacrest/README.md

 * `PORT`: Port to bind on
 * `LARGE`: Show full size QR code or compact
 * `RESHOW_DELAY`: Reshow the QR code every so often (used in GitHub Actions)
-* `REQUESTED_NETWORK`: Network to try to connect with- will fail if user connects to wrong network.

 ## Why?